 Llanelli children will stamp and organise items as they arrive in the collection,fetch books and other items from the collection for readers, install an exhibition, digitize items from the collection, monitor the safety of the building, work at our reception and guide visitors around our exhibitions.

 Kids in Museums is an independent charity operating across the UK to try and make exhibitions and galleries more welcoming places for children and families.

-Rhodri Morgan, The National Library of Wales Education Officer said:
+Rhodri Morgan, Education Service Manager at The National Library of Wales said:

-Helen Wynne, Head of Ysgol y Felin added:
+Mrs Sharon Owen, Head of Ysgol Trimsaran added:

 The National Library of Wales is the biggest library in Wales and serves as the nation's memory.
 As a legal deposit library it has the right to receive a free copy of everything published in Britain and Ireland.
 Around 4,000 new publications are collected every week that add to The National Library's collection of: